CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 The test isn’t sensitive enough

 Not all pregnancy tests are created equal.
-Some are designed to pick up the low levels of hCG that exist in the earliest stages of pregnancy, but others are not, explains Heather Lopez, MD, an ob-gyn with BJC Medical Group Women’s Health Care in St. Louis, Missouri.
+Some are designed to pick up the low levels of hCG that exist in the earliest stages of pregnancy, but others are not, explains Heather Lopez, MD, an ob-gyn with Hibiscus Women’s Center in Florida.
 Some take less time to analyze your urine before producing an answer, and others require a longer wait time.
 What’s more, a pregnancy test isn’t very good at detecting hCG at all if it’s woefully past its expiration date.

 So when you pick up a test at the store: